Did you know that by going to The Burning of Will Shuster's Zozobra™, you are helping raise money for the children of our community?

-The Kiwanis Club of Santa Fe also performs annual service projects throughout the year in partnership with with important local initiatives:
+The Kiwanis Club of Santa Fe also performs annual service projects throughout the year in partnership with local entities via these important initiatives:

 - The Club annually fields a team for the April Bowl for Kids' Sake.

-- The Club mans a annual booth at Santa Fe Community Day on the Plaza, this year on May 14, 2016.
+- The Club mans a annual booth at Santa Fe Community Day on the Plaza.

-- The Club hosts an annual Zozobra Night with the Santa Fe Fuego, this year on June 3, 2016.
+- The Club hosts an annual Zozobra Night with the Santa Fe Fuego.

-- The Club annually mans a booth at National Night Out on the Plaza, this year on August 2, 2016.
+- The Club annually mans a booth at National Night Out on the Plaza.

-- The Club annually maintains a booth at the Girls, Inc. Arts and Crafts Show on the Plaza, this year on August 6, 2016.
+- The Club annually maintains a booth at the Girls, Inc. Arts and Crafts Show on the Plaza.

 Since 1964, when artist Will Shuster gave the exclusive rights for Zozobra to the Kiwanis Club of Santa Fe, the Club has given $1.6 million back to the Santa Fe community in the form of grants, scholarships and a variety of civic improvement projects funded by the net proceeds of Zozobra.
 While the Burning of Zozobra cherishes its traditional home in its historic downtown location, the Kiwanis Club is committed to serving the entire Santa Fe community, actively seeking opportunities to address the needs of children living in every part of the city.